nodelogicau/semcal/docs/linking/bookmark.md

-# Semantic Calendaring - Bookmark
+# Semantic Calendaring - Linking: Bookmark

 A permalink (bookmark) to the enclosing component.